Director, UC Davis MIND Institute and Tsakopoulos-Vismara Endowed Chair, Department of Psychiatry and Behavioral Sciences, UC Davis School of Medicine

 Dr. Abbeduto is the director of the MIND Institute, holder of the Tsakopoulos-Vismara Endowed Chair, and a professor in the Department of Psychiatry and Behavioral Sciences at UC Davis.
 Dr. Abbeduto has been a UC Davis faculty member and MIND Institute director since 2011, following 24 years at the Waisman Center IDDRC in Wisconsin.
 His research is designed to describe, understand, and treat the linguistic, cognitive, and behavioral impairments associated with IDD, especially FXS, DS, and ASD.
 His current research is focused largely on the measurement of treatment efficacy and the development of technology-delivered treatments.
 Dr. Abbeduto has published more than 200 peer-reviewed articles, chapters, commentaries, and books.
 His program of research has been funded virtually continuously by NICHD since 1985.
 Dr. Abbeduto is the founding PI/PD of the MIND Institute IDDRC.

 Dr. Amaral joined the University of California, Davis in 1995 as a Professor in the Department of Psychiatry and Behavioral Sciences and the Center for Neuroscience.
-He is also a staff scientist at the California National Primate Research Center.
-Dr. Amaral was named the Beneto Foundation Chair and Research Director of the MIND (Medical Investigations of Neurodevelopmental Disorders) Institute in 1998.
-The MIND Institute is dedicated to understanding the biological bases of autism and other neurodevelopmental disorders with the goal of developing preventative measures and innovative treatments.
+He is also a core scientist at the California National Primate Research Center.
+Dr. Amaral was the Beneto Foundation Chair and Research Director of the MIND (Medical Investigations of Neurodevelopmental Disorders) Institute from 1998 to 2018.

 Dr. Amaral’s laboratory pursues research programs dealing with the neurobiology of primate social behavior and with the development and neuroanatomical organization of the primate and human amygdala and hippocampal formation.
 He has also carried out a longstanding program designed to understand the organization of brain regions involved in memory.
 His research now also includes postmortem studies of the autistic brain and magnetic resonance imaging studies of children with autism spectrum disorders.
-As Research Director of the MIND Institute, he is currently coordinating a comprehensive and multidisciplinary analysis of children with autism called the Autism Phenome Project to define biomedical characteristics of different types of autism.
-This project will lead to more effective, hypothesis driven research on the causes of each type of autism and ultimately to more effective treatments.
-Dr. Amaral has also spearheaded efforts to establish animal models of autism and has been evaluating the potential immune basis of certain forms of autism.
+As Research Director of the MIND Institute, he launched a comprehensive and multidisciplinary analysis of children with autism called the Autism Phenome Project to define biomedical characteristics of different types of autism.
+This project is leading to more effective, hypothesis driven research on the causes of each type of autism and ultimately to more effective treatments.
+Dr. Amaral has also spearheaded efforts to establish reliable animal models of autism.

 Beginning in 2009, Dr. Amaral was appointed to the National Advisory Mental Health Council of the National Institute of Mental Health.
 In May of 2009, he was elected President of the International Society of Autism Research that holds the annual International Meeting for Autism Research and publishes the journal Autism Research.
 In July 2009, he was awarded the title of University of California Distinguished Professor as acknowledgment of a meritorious academic and research career.
 In the fall of 2009, he was elected as a Fellow of the American Association for the Advancement of Science.
-He recently co-edited the book Autism Spectrum Disorders with Geri Dawson and Daniel Geschwind published by Oxford University Press that was published in May of 2011.
+He co-edited the book Autism Spectrum Disorders with Geri Dawson and Daniel Geschwind published by Oxford University Press that was published in May of 2011.
+Dr. Amaral is the Director of the UC Davis Autism Center of Excellence.
+In 2015, he became Editor-in-Chief of Autism Research, the journal of INSAR.
+In 2019, Amaral was elected to the prestigious US National Academy of Medicine.

 Assistant Professor of Clinical Pediatrics, Section of Developmental Behavioral Pediatrics, School of Medicine